monk-io/docs/docs/comparison.md

 ## Helm

-You could think of Monk templates as superpowered Helm charts.
-Yet unlike Helm, Monk is built from the ground up to integrate template language and package management into one.
+You could think of Monk Kits as superpowered Helm charts.
+Yet unlike Helm, Monk is built from the ground up to integrate Kitlanguage and package management into one.

 -   _All in one_: Helm was supposed to be a package manager for K8s definitions, but it also doubles as a templating language.
 Doing more things at once increases complexity and errors.

 -   _Better language_: Helm's language relies on imperative templating, which makes it verbose and prone to mistakes.
 [MonkScript YAML](monkscript) is declarative and composable, which makes it less verbose and supportive of the DRY principle.
 It also has a friendlier syntax.

 -   _Native package manager_: Artifact Hub is a package manager built on top of Helm, whereas Monk Hub is native to the [ecosystem](key-concepts.md).
-Our template language is also seamlessly integrated with the rest of the internals and decoupled from package management, which makes Monk templates really portable across workflows and systems.
+Our Kitlanguage is also seamlessly integrated with the rest of the internals and decoupled from package management, which makes Monk Kits really portable across workflows and systems.

 -   _Unified Execution_: in Helm, composition happens at compile-time, and runtime scripting happens through other mechanisms that depend on k8s, which complicates workflow and troubleshooting.
-Monk presents a unified execution model for template programming, so all scripts and one-liners execute at the time when they're needed without a pre-processing phase.
+Monk presents a unified execution model for Kitprogramming, so all scripts and one-liners execute at the time when they're needed without a pre-processing phase.
 It's much simpler and more powerful to have everything under control using a single grammar.

 In short, Monk offers a similar value proposition to Helm, but it's easier to use, implemented better, and ready to go out of the box.